AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/most-value-source-channel.md

 ## Prerequisites {#prereqs}

 To build the analyses in this article, you need access to marketing acquisition/referral source data.
-If you are not already tracking it, you will need to bring [order referral source data from Google ECommerce](../importing-data/integrations/google-ecommerce.md) into [!DNL MBI] before you can continue.
+If you are not already tracking it, you will need to bring [order referral source data from [!DNL Google ECommerce](../importing-data/integrations/google-ecommerce.md)] into [!DNL MBI] before you can continue.
 In addition, adding user device information to your analyses enables you to see what technology your referrals are using.

 ## New users by source {#newusersbysource}